stleerh/documents/blogs/whats_new_1.6/index.md

 # What's new in Network Observability 1.6

 Network Observability 1.6 was released on June 17, 2024.
-Despite the usual bump in the minor version from 1.5, this is a significant release that could lower the barrier to adoption into production.
+Even though this is considered a minor version upgrade from 1.5, it is a significant release that could lower the barrier to adoption into production.

-But before we go further into this, for those of you new to Network Observability, NetObserv, for short, is an optional operator that provides a slew of capabilities to track and provide insight into your network traffic flows.
+But before we go further, for those of you new to Network Observability, NetObserv, for short, is an optional operator that provides a slew of capabilities to track and provide insight into your network traffic flows.
 While it works on any Kubernetes cluster, it works even better in an OpenShift environment, which is what I will focus on in this article.
-I will only discuss the new features in this release so if you want the full feature list, read the documentation on [About Network Observability](https://docs.openshift.com/container-platform/4.16/observability/network_observability/network-observability-overview.html).
+I will only discuss the new features in this release so if you want the full feature list, read the documentation on [About Network Observability](https://docs.openshift.com/container-platform/4.16/observability/network_observability/json-flows-format-reference.html).

 ## Graphs and Logs Without Loki and Storage

 Let's get right to the crux of the issue.
 Prior to 1.4, NetObserv required an external component called Loki as well as storage, such as an S3 bucket, to store logs.
 These flow logs allowed NetObserv to provide a rich UI to display graphs, tables, and a topology.
 The resources required by Loki can be significant, particularly if you have lots of traffic and are sampling all data, not to mention the storage required.
 In 1.4 and 1.5, if you have your own observability platform and only need the flow logs data, you can simply export this data and not install Loki or provide storage.
 When you do this, you essentially get no UI besides some minimal flow metrics in **Observe > Dashboards**, because the expectation is that your platform will provide the features and the visuals.

 This release changes that premise.
 It brings back the graphs in the **Overview** panel and the topology in the **Topology** panel.
 This is huge because the core of Network Observability is now fully functional at a fraction of the resources required when Loki is used!
 It achieves this by creating Prometheus metrics from the flows and storing them at 5-minute intervals.